-MANY domestic violence survivors simply cannot afford legal support.
-Survivor Jennifer reveals the Women's Legal Service Queensland was there in her time of need and she hopes the Queensland Government will be there in the WLSQ's time of need.
+FOR many domestic violence survivors, legal support is something they simply cannot afford.
+Survivor Jennifer reveals Women's Legal Service Queensland was there in her time of need and she hopes the Queensland Government will be there in the WLSQ's time of need.

-I was thrown into the gutter after leaving my ex.
+I WAS thrown into the gutter after leaving my ex.
+I had been controlled in

-I had been controlled in every way.
 He controlled my bank account.
 I had no access to money, no friends, no family.
 I was alone and I had nowhere to go.